Lock keeper: Pay and other compensation

-The Lehigh Coal & Navigation Company in 1900 paid their lock keepers US$18 per day, with a rent free house.
+The Lehigh Coal & Navigation Company in 1900 paid their lock keepers US$18 per month, with a rent free house.
 They often had small stores to sell groceries to passing boats and, among their duties, made minor repairs along the canal and at locks.

 On the Chesapeake and Ohio Canal the lock keeper had a rent free house, an acre of land for a garden, and was paid a base of $150 a year.
 If he kept more than one lock, it was $50 for each extra lock, with a maximum of 3 locks.

 Duties

 Lockkeepers were on call 24 hours a day during the boating season.

 On the Chesapeake and Ohio Canal, the lock keepers were required to remove the windlasses from all lock paddles at night, to prevent unauthorized use.
 But they had to get up and man the lock if a boat came through at night.

 Lock keepers had to enforce company rules against independent and wily boat captains.
 In some cases, they had to check waybills that the boats had.
 They also were responsible for the level (canal pound) by their lock, to fix leaks and other minor repairs.

 Some lock keepers simply left the job and disappeared.
 In June 1848, when Asa Aud had taken French leave, William Elgin the district superintendent, appointed John Boozell as tender of Lock 25 on the Chesapeake and Ohio Canal.

 Often lock keepers sold alcohol on the side, one notable example being A. S. Adams of Lock 33 (Harpers Ferry) on the Chesapeake and Ohio Canal. where the Salty Dog Tavern was known for its availability of liquor and easiness of women.

 To help a boat get out of a lock (going downstream) the lockkeeper would sometimes provide a swell, that is, opening the paddle valves (wickets) on the upstream gates so that the rush of water would flush the boat out.
 Some wily lock keepers would demand money from the boatmen for this "service".
 If a boat ran aground between locks, they would sometimes ask a passing boat (going upstream) to tell the next lock keeper to give an extra heavy swell, by opening all the wickets on the upstream lock thus raising the water level temporarily, so that they could get unstuck.

 The Morris Canal had inclined planes as well as locks, and the former required keepers also, although one cannot exactly call them "lock keepers" since they did not tend a lock, but an inclined plane which did much of the same function as a lock, lifting or lowering boats from one level to another, albeit with a cradle which carried the boats.